HOW TO USE ETERE STUDIO PLAYER

 Duration: The duration of the asset, as indicated in Media Library.

-Out: It indicates the ending point (EOM) of the asset in playlist.
+Out: It indicate the ending point (EOM) of the asset in playlist.
 You can click on the timecode to edit the EOM.
-Upon modified, the EOM would be updated to the asset in playlist, but the changes would not be written also in the asset in Media Library.
+Upon modified, the EOM would be updated to the asset in playlist, but the changes would not populate to asset in Valid: This icon indicates a valid file in the resource.
+If you hover over it with the mouse arrow, a tooltip will show you the path where the file comes from.

 StudioPlayer_Columns_Playlist